 The TREAT program at the University of Arizona identifies supplements and medications that may help manage lipedema symptoms, for example by reducing inflammation and/or increasing lymphatic pumping efficiency.

-Currently there are no lipedema-specific training classes, however, lipedema is usually covered under general lymphedema training curricula.
+Currently there are no lipedema-specific training classes, however, lipedema is usually covered under general lymphedema training curricula at all of the lymphedema therapy courses.

-Lipedema is usually on the agenda at the FDRS (Fat Disorders Research Society), NLN (National Lymphedema Network) and Klose Training conferences.
+Lipedema is usually on the agenda at the NLN (National Lymphedema Network), Klose Training, and ISL conferences.
+Lipedema is discussed in depth at the the FDRS (Fat Disorders Research Society) conferences.

 Please see our full Resources list for information on CME and other tools.